farrukhsultonov/Tic-Tac-Toe/README.md

 ##Unsolved Goals
-* Be able to give the option to both play against the AI or play against a player.
+* Be able to give the option to both, play against the AI or play against a player.
 * For a more thrilling and challenging experience add a timer.